 - 1 bunch asparagus (trimmed and washed // ~12 ounces as original recipe is written)

-- Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees F (204 C).
 Add asparagus to a baking sheet and toss with 1/2 Tbsp olive oil and a pinch each salt and pepper (amounts as original recipe is written // alter if adjusting batch size).
 Top with several thin slices of lemon and bake for 20-25 minutes.
 Once finished cooking, remove from oven and roughly chop into thirds.

 - In the meantime, bring a pot of water to a boil and salt generously.

 - While the water’s heating, bring a large skillet to medium heat.
 Once hot, add 3 Tbsp olive oil (amount as original recipe is written // adjust if altering batch size) and garlic.
 Whisk and continue cooking for 1-2 minutes or until garlic is just starting to brown.

 - Add 3 Tbsp flour (amount as original recipe is written // adjust if altering batch size) and whisk.
 Cook for 30 seconds, then whisk in almond milk 1/2 cup at a time.
 TIP: Use a large flat spatula to smash down the bits of garlic and flour to properly incorporate.
 Add a healthy pinch salt and pepper and whisk.
 Slightly lower heat and continue cooking to thicken, stirring occasionally.